 A couple of years ago, Beth Moore posted an open letter to "[our] Brothers In Christ", shedding light on her experiences as a woman in vocational ministry--particularly her experiences of misogyny and even discrimination.
 I encourage you to read it (link above).
 I have no doubt that each paragraph is painstakingly crafted; each word carefully...
 Continue Reading →

 The following comment was made on my Facebook post where I shared last week's blog entry.
 I felt the commenter's thought (and my response) a worthwhile addition to the original post.
 But, as I continued to write, I began to realize that I needed more than just a few lines to respond, and therefore it might be...
 Continue Reading →

+I have been surrounded lately.
+Do you ever feel surrounded?
 It can be a good thing, or bad, depending on what is surrounding you.
 I'm betting, though, that the word conjures up a negative response when I mention it.
 It feels like a hostage situation when you read it; countless movies and TV shows have used...
 Continue Reading →

+What does Peace mean to you?The cessation of all hostilities?
+Freedom from oppression?
+The end of human suffering?
+Resolution to conflict?
+Ending war?
 Maybe reconciling with a friend that you've been fighting with.
 Maybe for your toddler to finally go to bed.
 Or maybe just a good book, a cuddly blanket and some quiet?
 We...
 Continue Reading →

 A while back, I felt a nudging to reengage on my blog.
 I felt that I’d been given the previous year to focus on further developing the Armory Journal, and that now I was being nudged to move my focus toward bringing this website back to life.
 I was excited to do it, and I...
 Continue Reading →